 The University of Michigan offers a choice of health plans as part of a high-quality benefits package that helps you stay well and protect yourself and your family.
-Eligible employees and retirees can select from four health plans: Comprehensive Major Medical, U-M Premier Care, Community Blue PPO, and Health Alliance Plan HMO.
-Another plan, GradCare, is offered for benefits eligible graduate students only.
+Eligible employees and retirees can select from Comprehensive Major Medical, U-M Premier Care and Community Blue PPO.
+Another plan, GradCare, is offered for benefits-eligible graduate students only.
 Prescription drug coverage is included when you enroll in any U-M health plan.

 Choosing a Plan

 We want to help you find the health plan that offers the most advantages to you and your family, and then to use it wisely.
 Before choosing a plan, consider all the costs involved (including both premiums and out-of-pocket expenses like deductibles, coinsurance, and copays), access to doctors and hospitals, and your anticipated health and financial needs over the next year.
 Please note that there is no out-of-pocket cost to you for preventive care under any U-M health plan.
 View your health plan rates.
 For a detailed comparison, view the 2018 health plan coverage comparison chart.

 To help you better understand your U-M health plan choices, view a two-minute video: A Quick Guide to Your U-M Health Plan Options.
 Note: This video is intended for faculty, staff and retirees who are eligible for the university's health plans.
 If you are a benefit-eligible graduate student, including Graduate Student Instructor (GSI), Graduate Student Staff Assistant (GSSA), Graduate Student Research Assistant (GSRA), benefit-eligible fellowship holder, or medical school student, please visit GradCare to learn about your university health plan option.

 |Type of Expense||Comprehensive Major Medical (BCBSM)||U-M Premier Care (BCN)||Community Blue PPO (BCBSM)|